rxkt/monster-marker/README.md

 - `warn clear` - Attempts to clear all markers and reset the module.
 Use if vergos head failed to despawn for some weird reason

-- `warn add <huntingZoneId> <templateId> <name of entry>` - Adds and save a custom entry to the config.
+~~- `warn add <huntingZoneId> <templateId> <name of entry>` - Adds and save a custom entry to the config.~~

+- `warn party` - Notifies your party through party notice

+- `warn raid`: Notifies your raid through raid notice

+- `warn poi`: Attaches Channel number to the notice.
+Also attaches <POI> if doing Caimans!!!! useful wow!!!

-Currently supports World Bams and Big Blue Boxes.
+Currently supports all event-type mobs.
 Can be modified for other objects.
 Many thanks to teralove for the work on party death markers for codes on markers (https://github.com/teralove/party-death-markers)

 ## ID List - NA Tera specific